OctaveLarose/octavelarose.github.io/drafts/rust_structs_init.md

 - Octave Larose
 ---

+THIS IS ALL A SILLY MISTAKE ON MY PART AND TO THIS DAY I DON'T KNOW IF I HAVE A POINT OR NOT.
+MAYBE?

+THIS IS ALL A SILLY MISTAKE ON MY PART AND TO THIS DAY I DON'T KNOW IF I HAVE A POINT OR NOT.
+MAYBE?

+THIS IS ALL A SILLY MISTAKE ON MY PART AND TO THIS DAY I DON'T KNOW IF I HAVE A POINT OR NOT.
+MAYBE?

+---

 This is part of a series of blog posts relating my experience pushing the performance of programming language interpreters written in Rust.
 But this doesn't matter here: I've nothing new and interesting to talk about, I've just been fixing bugs.
 Instead I just want to share some gripes I have with the Rust language.

 ## why is this not valid